mauricioaniche/ck/README.md

 - *Usage of each variable*: How often each variable was used inside each method.

-- *Usage of each field*: How often each local field was used inside each method, also indirect local field accesses are detected.
+- *Usage of each field*: How often each local field was used inside each method, local field are fields within a class (subclasses are not included).
+Also indirect local field usages are detected, indirect local field usages include all usages of fields within the local invocation tree of a class e.g. A invokes B and B uses field a, then a is indirectly used by A.

 - *Method invocations*: All directly invoked methods, variations are local invocations and indirect local invocations.

 (In a previous version, it calculated NOC (Number of Children), but it doesn't do it anymore, as it requires too much memory.)